 Clear Cache – do this when you’re done configuring all your WP Rocket settings.

 Mirrors your site on multiple servers around the world which reduces the geographical distance it takes your content to reach your visitors.
 This can shave multiple seconds off your load time especially for visitors who (used to be) far away from your 1 origin server.
-I use MaxCDN (here’s a 25% off coupon) since they have a great reputation, support, and improved my GTmetrix YSlow score by 8% (now at 97%) with the help of their team.
+I use MaxCDN (here’s a 25% off coupon) since they have a great reputation, support, and improved my Pingdom performance grades with the help of their team (definitely reach out to them!).
 If you’re using another CDN, want tips on using a CDN with an SSL, or for troubleshooting, see WP Rocket’s CDN tutorials.
-You can use MaxCDN’s tutorial but I provided some additional tips below…
+You can use MaxCDN’s tutorial but I tell you exactly what to do…

 Step 2: Create a pull zone if you haven’t already (view tutorial).

 Step 3: In your pull zone settings, go to your pull zone and go to Manage → Settings.
 Find your CNAME which should look something like this: omm.onlinemedia.netdna-cdn.com

 Step 4: Paste your CNAME in WP Rocket’s “replace site’s hostname” field (also enable Cloudflare and MaxCDN if you’re using them).
 Use the SSL and rejected files if needed…

 CDN & SSL – if you implement a CDN and your SSL pages have errors, you can eith enable this or follow WP Rocket’s tutorial on excluding your CDN on pages with SSL which suggests fixes.

 Rejected Files – There may be certain files that are being served by the CDN that you would like to serve locally.
 Usually these files are parts of plugins designed to disregard cross domain load.
 To change this, simply add these files or directories into the “rejected files” area of WP Rocket (add one filedirectory per line) which you can use directives to locate WP directories.